ow/owen-home/up-next.md

 ---
 layout: default
 title: Up Next
-header: Hello
+header: Up Next
-description: Owen Williams is a UX Writer, developer and marketing strategist in Toronto, Canada.
+description: Up Next is a simple Chrome extension that helps you keep on top of your day.
 permalink: /up-next/
 image: "/images/card.png"
 ---